 H – I = J where J is the upside (or downside when the value is negative) from investing through SRS rather than using post-tax monies.

-For H, Do note that since John would likely have put in a huge sum of money in SRS, and given that it compounds at 7%, his portfolio would have grown to $1.14 million by the time he is 62 years old.
+For H, do note that since John is likely to have put a huge sum of money in SRS, and given that it compounds at 7%, his portfolio would have grown to $1.14 million by the time he is 62 years old.
 Even though only 50% of the amount withdrawn from the SRS account is taxable, the sheer size of John’s portfolio means that he will be taxed.